ialbert/bio/docs/bio-comm.md

 With `comm.py` most operations will be quicker to do, simpler to perform and easier to understand.
 The primary limitation of `comm.py` vs `comm` is that `comm.py` loads all elements into memory.

-Once the number of elements passes many millions `comm.py` could end up being less performant than `comm`.
 For most use-cases `comm.py` will work exceedingly well.

 ## Usage